JocysCom/VsAiCompanion/README.md

 # Jocys.com VS AI Companion

 The AI Companion is a tool that analyzes your project files and works alongside you to streamline development and boost productivity.
 It can be installed as a Visual Studio extension or run as a standalone application.
+It's like a Swiss Army Knife of AI for developers.

 This is a free and open-source project for people who have an [OpenAI API](https://platform.openai.com/) subscription.